Omega Constellation Tonneau Cal.712 18ct 1965

 Free Worldwide FedEx Delivery

 Free UK Special Delivery

 Since the company was founded in 1848, Omega has pioneered a huge range of innovations.
 Britain’s Royal Flying Corps chose Omega watches in 1917 as official timekeepers for its pilots and again in 1940, RAF Pilots watches were supplied by Omega.
 The 40s also saw the first tourbillon wristwatch and the first of the famous Seamaster watches, whilst the 50s and 60s introduced the legendary Constellation, Speedmaster, Seamaster 300 and Railmaster.
 Over the years, everyone from John F. Kennedy to Elvis wore Omega watches on official duties.
 What’s more, in 1962, astronaut Wally Schirra took his Omega Speedmaster to space on NASA’s Mercury Sigma 7 mission, and in 1969 two Speedmasters landed on the moon, worn by Neil Armstrong and Buzz Aldrin.

-In wonderful unrestored condition, here we have a first-class example from the very top of the Omega Constellation range in 1965, in 18ct solid gold with an 18ct solid gold dial.
+Here we have a first-class example which in 1965 was from the very top of the Omega Constellation range.
+It is in wonderful original, unrestored condition and made in 18ct solid gold with an 18ct solid gold dial.
 The substantial and heavy 32mm diameter Tonneau watch case is in immaculate condition.

 These watches are particularly reliable and robust making this perfectly suited for both evening wear or everyday use, should you so wish.